Jason Voorhees was dead.

 "No problem, boss," said Kim.

-"He said he was going to take the van into town to check on Professor Corrigan.
+"He took the van into town to check on Professor Corrigan.
 And to get some snacks."

 And somehow, in the depths of his decayed mind, Jason was dimly aware that one of them wasn't...human, not like the others.
 And not like Jason, either, though he was no longer strictly what one could call human.

 The slaying had been good so far.
 That first night he had killed three people, catching them all unawares, two in the throes of lovemaking.
 That was the best sort of kill - to turn their ecstasy to terror, to end their lives in that moment of emotional and physical triumph.